CALL NOW

 Usually, if someone is found negligent in an underride accident, the other party is legally allowed to pursue compensation.
 The claim could cover everything from costs for serious injuries to property damage to emotional distress suffered as result of the collision.

-Can You File A Claim If You Were At Fault In An Underride Accident?
+Can You File a Claim If You Were At Fault in an Underride Accident?

 Many states will allow you to file a personal injury claim for an accident you were found to have fault in.
 The potential payout you receive may be reduced based on the level of fault you’re found to have in the crash, something legally referred to as comparative fault.